-Each animal keeper (pig, cattle and poultry) must keep a list of animal carers with qualified information if more than one person is responsible for the care of the animals.
-All persons who are regularly entrusted with animal care are recorded.
+• Every poultry farmer must keep a list of the persons caring for the animals with competence if more than one person is responsible for the care of the animals.
+All persons who are regularly entrusted with the care of the animals are recorded.